Blendify/blender-manual/trunk/blender_docs/manual/glossary/index.rst

       - Some borders and holes (edges with only a single connected face), as faces have no thickness.
       - Edges and vertices not belonging to any face (wire).
-      - Edges connected to 3 or more faces (interior faces).
+      - Edges connected to three or more faces (interior faces).
       - Vertices belonging to faces that are not adjoining (e.g. 2 cones sharing the vertex at the apex).

       See also: :ref:`Select Non-Manifold <mesh-select-non_manifold>` tool.